ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/aws-lambda.md

 ## Set up the prerequisites

+Follow the instructions in the sections below to set up the prerequisites.

 ### Set up AWS

 Follow the steps below to set up an AWS account and the AWS CLI.